GTPB/ELIXIR-Train-the-Trainer-Dev/_episodes/S1E2-Introduction - Training techniques that enhance learner participation and engagement.md

 >According to experiment described in (Willingham, 2009), effective teachers have two qualities: they are able to connect personally with students, and they organise the material in a way that makes it interesting and easy to understand (the class is well organised).

 $$$
 ### Introduction

 <br/>

-- Episode description
+- Section description
-    - Objectives
+    - Objectives:
-    - Learning outcomes
+    - Learning outcomes:
 - Topics
     - Introductory video
     - Instruction design in 5 steps